domRiddle/ASF/Compatibility.md

 ASF as a program is targeting **.NET 5.0** (`net5.0`) right now, but it may target newer platform in the future. `net5.0` is supported since 5.0.100 SDK (5.0.0 runtime), although ASF is configured to target **latest runtime at the moment of compilation**, so you should ensure that you have **[latest SDK](https://dotnet.microsoft.com/download)** (or at least runtime) available for your machine.
 Generic ASF variant may refuse to launch if your runtime is older than the minimum (target) one known during compilation.

 If in doubt, check what our **[continuous integration uses](https://github.com/JustArchiNET/ArchiSteamFarm/actions/workflows/publish.yml?query=branch%3Amain)** for compiling and deploying ASF releases on GitHub.
-You can find `dotnet --info` output on top of each build.
+You can find `dotnet --info` output in each build as part of .NET verification step.